grievans/cs326-final-vav/docs/milestone3.md

 ## Division of Labor

-Griffin Evans: Login and user authentification; setup of database structure and tables
+Griffin Evans: Login and user authentification + storing of user data in database; setup of database structure and respective documentation; initialization of server connection to PostgreSQL and creation of tables.

 Joseph Yang: